-Opportunity Youth Academy(OYA) is a program offering students the chance to obtain their high school diploma if they disengaged from a traditional high school.
-This program offers both online and teacher-directed lessons, to allow more responsibility for the students.
-Due to the environment that the hybrid program offers, students often benefit from on-site tutors as they can guide them through the online portion of the curriculum.
-One of our tutors, Michelle Valerio, was able to positively influence numerous students, yet she had a unique experience with one student specifically.
+Due to the environment that the hybrid program offers, students often benefit from on-site tutors.
+The tutors can guide them through the online part of the curriculum.
+One of our tutors, Michelle Valerio, was able to positively influence many students.
+And she had a unique experience with one student.